diegob1212/BIManalyst_g_24/A4/README.md

 ##  Background & Motivation

-Fire-resistance checking of walls in BIM models is typically manual and time-consuming.
+Fire-resistance checking of load-bearing walls in BIM models is usually a manual and time-consuming task.
+Engineers often need to open the IFC model, locate each wall, check its thickness, find its material class, and compare these values to the Eurocode 2 (EN 1992-1-2) requirements for R120 fire resistance.
+Doing this repeatedly across different design iterations is inefficient and increases the chance of human error.

-By leveraging **IfcOpenShell**, we can automate this process and ensure consistent verification across models.
+By leveraging IfcOpenShell, we can automate these steps and ensure consistent and repeatable verification across all models.
+Instead of manually inspecting every wall, a script can extract the relevant information directly from the IFC structure and classify each wall as:

+PASS – meets R120 requirements

+FAIL – does not meet minimum thickness or concrete class

+UNKNOWN – missing or incomplete data

-This tool responds to a learning need for *BIM analysts* to connect **model information (IFC)** with **regulatory performance requirements** (Eurocode 2).
+This tutorial responds to a learning need for BIM analysts and structural/fire safety students who want to connect model information (IFC) with regulatory performance requirements.
+It also supports the broader goal of the course: enabling students to build small OpenBIM tools that help automate real engineering workflows.

 ---